danielelozzi/SPEED/README.md

-# SPEED v3.6 - Desktop App & Analysis Package
+# SPEED v3.7 - Desktop App & Analysis Package

 *An Advanced Eye-Tracking Data Analysis Software*

 SPEED is a Python-based project for processing, analyzing, and visualizing eye-tracking data.
-Version 3.6 introduces a major restructuring, offering two distinct components:
+Version 3.7 introduces a major restructuring, offering two distinct components:

 1.  **SPEED Desktop App**: A user-friendly GUI application for running a full analysis pipeline, designed for end-users and researchers.
 2.  **`speed-analyzer`**[![PyPI version](https://img.shields.io/pypi/v/speed-analyzer.svg)](https://pypi.org/project/speed-analyzer/): A Python package for developers who want to integrate the analysis logic into their own scripts.

-This version also supports GPU acceleration for YOLO analysis.
+This version supports GPU acceleration for YOLO analysis and also offers three powerful AOI definition methods:
+1.  **Static AOI**: A fixed rectangle for stationary scenes.
+2.  **Dynamic AOI (Object Tracking)**: An AOI that automatically follows a selected object detected by YOLO.
+3.  **Dynamic AOI (Manual Keyframes)**: A user-defined AOI path created by setting its position and size at key moments in the video.

 ---